-VTI performs static plate loading as in the Swedish Transport Administration method description "VVMB 606," based on the German standard "DIN 18134".
+VTI performs static plate loading according to the Swedish Transport Administration method description TDOK 2014:0141 (which is based on the German standard 'DIN 18134').

 Static plate loading is a method used to measure the bearing capacity of unbound layers.
 These may be the normal layers of a road, the subgrade, the sub base layer or the base layer.
 It may also be the foundation layer for building construction, such as the layer under a concrete slab.

 During plate loading a circular steel plate is loaded using a jack mounted against a counterweight/kentledge, often a heavy work vehicle.
 Loading is carried out in two stages: the first has a normal maximum load of 0.5 MPa (approx. 3.6 tonnes) and the second loading is about 90 per cent of the first.
 The stages consist of several steps.
 The deformation of the plate is recorded at each step.

 The deformation modules Ev1 and Ev2 are calculated from the loading and deformation values.